-You may find the following questions and answers of interest if you are considering joining ACG.
-If you have any further questions, please contact us at firstname.lastname@example.org.
+If you are considering joining ACG, you may find the following questions and answers of interest.
+If you have any further questions, please contact us at email@example.com.

-Are there conditions for membership, such as residence, dues, and agreement with rules?
+Are there conditions for membership, such as residence, dues, and agreements?

 Yes, there are.
 Individuals who gardened with us the previous season will be offered the opportunity to continue in the same garden bed for the upcoming season.
 ACG is open to Ashland residents only.
 A nominal fee of $30, which includes use of a garden bed, soil, fertilizer and water, is required.
 Gardeners must agree to use organic additives and pesticides, must plant by a certain date, and keep their bed well-maintained.
 We jointly share our herbal garden, a rhubarb bed, a horseradish and onion bed, a Certified Monarch Waystation, and all the tools and amendments in the shed.
 See the application and agreement form for full details.